Overview of registration, legislation and permits

 Many shelters, and some pounds, set up foster care agreements with willing members of the community.
 Foster care is regulated under the Domestic Animals Act 1994.

-Read more about the definition of animal welfare, and why anyone who has contact with animals has a duty of care to protect their welfare.
+Read more about the definition of animal welfare, and why anyone who has contact with animals has a responsibility to protect their welfare.

 - Domestic animal businesses